NeaBouli/TrueRepublic/README.md

 # pnyx
 Pnyx is a blockchain-based token for direct democracy.

-From the Swarm-App to the Proxy-Party (draft)
-Abstract
 The proxy-party is controlled by its party rank via an app.
 It offers its members direct political participation in a secure manner.
 The voting process is transparent and all activities are secured by blockchain technology.
 At the same time, data protection is ensured, because all activities are stored